Backupchan/cli/README.md

 pip install .
 ```

-You can also run right from source if you don't feel like installing the program:
+You can also run right from source if you don't feel like installing the program.
+In
+this case, you'll have to install dependencies manually.

 ```bash
 ./cli.py